katyushi/TapeMaker/README.md

 The Insert Generator provides three layouts.

+All three templates use the same physical cassette geometry and the same defined front foreground artwork area.

 ## J-card

 The J-card layout is intended to reproduce the traditional cassette case insert structure.

-It includes the cassette back, spines, and front sections using the physical cassette geometry.
+It includes the cassette back, spine, and front sections using the physical cassette geometry.

+The front uses the same defined foreground artwork area as the other templates.

+When no foreground artwork is selected, the J-card does not generate a decorative cassette illustration or placeholder artwork.

 ## Minimal

 The Minimal layout provides a cleaner and less information-dense presentation while retaining the physical cassette insert structure.

+The mixtape title and volume label are placed above the artwork area.

+If foreground artwork is selected, it is placed inside the same defined artwork area used by the J-card and Full insert templates.

 ## Full insert

 The Full insert provides the largest amount of printed information and includes the artwork area on the front.

+The foreground artwork is placed inside the defined artwork area.

-All three layouts are generated using the same physical cassette dimensions.
+All three layouts are generated using the same physical cassette dimensions and share the same foreground artwork area.

 ---